Using HyperQueue and local disk to process many small files efficiently

 💬 We will use Open Babel to convert the SMILES strings into a three-dimensional .sdf coordinate format.

 ☝🏻 Multiple files can be converted using the batch conversion mode of Open Babel.
 For 4000+ files this would, however, take more than an hour.
-Similarly, submitting each conversion as a separate Slurm job is also a bad idea since each conversion takes just a few seconds.
-A large number of short jobs may degrade the performance of the scheduler for all users.
+Submitting each conversion as a separate Slurm job is also a bad idea since each conversion takes just a few seconds.
+Running many short jobs will degrade the performance of the scheduler for all users.

 💡 HyperQueue is a program that allows us to schedule sub-node tasks within a Slurm allocation.
 One can think of HyperQueue as a “Slurm within a Slurm”, or a so-called “meta-scheduler”, which allows us to leverage embarrassing parallelism without overloading Slurm by looping srun or sbatch commands.